 Fine jewelry is one of the most important purchases you’ll ever make; it’s an investment.
-At Vanscoy, Maurer & Bash, we recommend getting your jewelry appraised and insured to protect your purchase.
+At Vanscoy, Maurer & Bash Diamond Jewelers, we recommend getting your jewelry appraised and insured to protect your purchase.
 Even if you’ve owned a piece of jewelry for decades, changes in the market mean that you should get an appraisal every three to five years.

-Before you get a jewelry appraisal, make sure you understand what it is, where to get one, and other important details.
+Before you get a piece of jewelry appraisal, make sure you understand what an appraisal is, where to get one, and other important details.

-An appraisal is more than just a receipt; it is a detailed document of what the jewelry is to determine its monetary value.
-For example, a diamond ring appraisal will include a description of the ring, gemstone information, and more.
+An appraisal is more than just a receipt for your piece; it is a detailed document of what the jewelry is to determine its monetary value.
+For example, a diamond ring appraisal will include a description of the ring, gemstone information, and much more.

 There are a few reasons that people get an appraisal, one of the biggest being for insurance purposes.
 In most instances, you can’t get your jewelry insured without an appraisal.
-Appraisals are also important for insurance purposes.
-You can’t file a claim for a lost or damaged piece without an up-to-date appraisal.
+Appraisals are also important for filing an insurance claim; you can’t file a claim for a lost or damaged piece without an up-to-date appraisal.